A Guide To The Best Seated Calf Raise Machines

 Training calves is not something that should be neglected, using a seated calf raise machine is one of the most effective ways to build up your calf muscles.
 This machine allows you to be seated so you can relax your other muscles and focus purely on the target muscle group.

 Weight plates will need to be added to increase the weight, this won’t be included so if you already have weight plates then you won’t need to pay for any extra weights.
-If you already own a squat rack then you can also use a calf raise block to perform standing calf raises, but it’s also good to have an alternative.
+If you already own an adjustable squat rack then you can also use a calf raise block to perform standing calf raises, but it’s also good to have an alternative.

 If you’re one of those people that wonder if free weights are better than machines, well usually that is the case.
 However, there are some exceptions and a sitting calf machine is one of those exceptions, as they’re equally as effective as free weights in our opinion.